100 Character Development Questions That Aren’t About Eye Color

 The people who live in our heads tend to be available at a moment's notice.
 It's one of the benefits of living in imaginary worlds.

-How to Use a Character Development Questions
+How to Use Character Questions

-So, how exactly does one interview a half-formed thought?
 Let me walk you through the details.

 How Does a Character Interview Work?

-You can also use notecards or a notebook if you’re old-school and romantic like that.
+But it's not your only option.
+You can also use notecards or a notebook if you're old-school and romantic like that.

 Answer each question in writing, responding in your character's voice.
 This is super important.
 Writing in your character's voice sparks creativity and helps you forget about that article that said sassy witches are really hot right now.